Boulea7/ccsw/README_EN.md

 # ccsw

-### Claude Code Provider Switcher
+### Claude Code Provider Switcher in Terminal

-A lightweight tool to switch between different AI providers for Claude Code and Codex
+A terminal-based tool to switch between different AI providers for Claude Code and Codex Perfect for headless environments like servers

 <br/>